-Professional Liability - Professional Liability Insurance with limits of not less than one million (\$1,000,000) per claim or occurrence and two million dollars (\$2,000,000) aggregate limits or Errors and Omissions Liability Insurance with limits of not less than one million dollars

-(\$1,000,000) and two million dollars (\$2,000,000) aggregate limits or Directors and Officers Insurance coverage with limits of not less than one million dollars (\$1,000,000) shall be required for contracts with charter labor committees or other not-for-profit organizations advising or acting on behalf of the County.
-If insurance coverage is provided on a "claims made" policy, the "retroactive date" shall be shown and must be before the date of the start of the Contract work.
-The claims made insurance shall be maintained or "tail" coverage provided for a minimum of five (5) years after Contract completion
+Professional Liability - Professional Liability Insurance with limits of not less than one million dollars (\$1,000,000) per claim or occurrence and two million dollars (\$2,000,000) aggregate limits or Errors and Omissions Liability Insurance with limits of not less than one million dollars (\$1,000,000) and two million dollars (\$2,000,000) aggregate limits of Directors and Officers Insurance coverage with limits of not less than one million dollars (\$1,000,000) shall be required for agreements with charter labor committees or other not-for-profit organizations advising or acting on behalf of the County.
+If insurance coverage is provided on a "claims made" policy, the "retroactive date" shall be shown and must be before the date of the start of the Agreement work.
+The claims made insurance shall be maintained or "tail" coverage provided for a minimum of five (5) years after Agreement completion.

-Additional Insured - Attorney's Commercial/General Liability Insurance policies shall contain endorsements naming County and its officers, employees, agents and volunteers as additional insureds with respect to liabilities arising out of the performance of services hereunder.
+Additional Insured - All policies, except for the Workers' Compensation, Errors and Omissions and Professional Liability policies shall contain endorsements naming County and its officers, employees, agents and volunteers as additional insureds with respect to liabilities arising out of the performance of services hereunder.
 The additional insured endorsements shall not limit the scope of coverage for County to vicarious liability but shall allow coverage for County to the full extent provided by the policy.
 Such additional insured coverage shall be at least as broad as Additional Insured (Form B) endorsement form ISO, CG 2010.11 85.